openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 - extension points in the different sub-functions (e.g. metadata, authorization, issuance) of the protocol to add format specific parameters or claims
 - credential format identifiers to designate the profile to be applied in the respective place.

-This specification defines profiles for W3C Verifiable Credentials and ISO/IEC 18013-5 mDL in section (#format_profiles).
+This specification defines profiles for W3C Verifiable Credentials and ISO/IEC 18013-5 mDL in (#format_profiles).
 Other specifications or deployments can defines their own profiles using this extensibility model.

 Note that the issuance can have multiple characteristics, which can be combined depending on the use-cases: